 Go into the album editor and check “this is a digital pre-order”:

-Choose which tracks you want to give fans immediately when they pre-order by selecting them from the list on the left and checking this box:
+Choose which tracks you want to give fans immediately when they pre-order by clicking the titles in the left-hand column, then checking this box on the right:

 The other tracks will be shown in the track list, but only the pre-order tracks will stream and download.